BODEGAS ANTÍDOTO, Spain

 Viticulture

+Bertrand and David manage a significant number of ungrafted, ancient Tinto Fino (Tempranillo) vineyards that are rare survivors of Phylloxera.
 They work hand in hand with vine-growers from the area of San Esteban de Gormaz, with 776 small plots that compose 110 hectares that extend through 15 villages.
-Flanked by the Central and Iberian Systems, the high plateau crossed by an incipient Duero River draws the groves around the water with poplars, wicker trees and alders, and in the sandy and clay terrain on calcareous rock, vineyards and fields coexist with spontaneous holm oaks.
+The land is influenced by the Central and Iberian Systems, the high plateau is crossed by the Duero River, and in the sandy and clay terrain on calcareous rock, vineyards and fields coexist.
 The river divides the red soils to the north from more yellowish and sandstone soils to the south.
-In all of them, the continental climate of eternal winters and great thermal amplitude reigns, timidly softened by a Mediterranean influence.
+The continental climate is marked by cold winters, hot summers, and high diurnal range, softened by a Mediterranean influence.
 All these nuances have a marked influence on their wines.

 Winemaking